 So, What Are The Best Places To Be an Emerging Artist?

-Our list is based on the factors we consider to be most important in an environment that allows creative entrepreneurs to thrive and ultimately win at life: 1.
-Affordable housing 2.
-Access to funding 3.
-Decent public transportation system 4.
-A supportive creative community 5.
-Low level of discrimination against women and minority groups, and 6.
-A healthy indie (i.e. beyond corporate) fashion scene.
-Let’s start with the last on our best of the best list:
+Our list is based on the factors we consider to be the most important in an environment that allows creative entrepreneurs to thrive and ultimately win at life:

 London – Rank 8

 Perhaps it’s surprising that London (and New York for that matter) is on this list at all given how expensive it is.
 The great thing about London is that it has an excellent public transit system that allows you to live in a much cheaper suburb and easily commute.
-And to be completely honest, we’re a little biased.
-We simply love London for it’s attitude and taste for innovation.
+We love London for it’s attitude and taste for innovation.
 It’s a city that embraces everything and anything fresh, unconventional and talented – and they’re not snobby about it.
 You could be a talented nobody, and as long as your work is good, you will be treated with the respect you deserve as an artist.
-Although, yes, it can be expensive, the amount of opportunities and support available to artists makes up for it (ditto for New York below).
+No other city embraced Lone Wolf Magazine from the get-go like London did.
+It is a city of early adopters and envelope pushers.
+Although, yes, it can be expensive, the amount of opportunities and support available to artists makes up for it.

 New York City – Rank 7